This feature appears in the August 2021 edition of FourFourTwo.

 Hibs fell to Croats Rijeka in the Conference League third qualifying round, but Aberdeen will join the Saints in the play-offs.
 The Dons beat Icelandic side Breiðablik to reach the Conference League play-off round against former Champions League group stage veterans Qarabag from Azerbeijan.
 Success is overdue...

 5 A four-way title battle

 Nine teams topped the Premier League table last season.
-Arsenal (opens in new tab) were first on the opening day – by virtue of having the early kick-off – before Tottenham (opens in new tab), Everton (opens in new tab) and Liverpool put in early bids for glory.
-Also climbing to the summit were Manchester United (opens in new tab) and Chelsea (opens in new tab), while Southampton (opens in new tab) and Leicester (opens in new tab) also threatened to tear up the script in a frantic opening salvo.
+Arsenal were first on the opening day – by virtue of having the early kick-off – before Tottenham, Everton and Liverpool put in early bids for glory.
+Also climbing to the summit were Manchester United and Chelsea, while Southampton and Leicester also threatened to tear up the script in a frantic opening salvo.

 In the end, a strikerless Manchester City mercilessly marched towards immortality after storming to the top in January and planting their flag with a smirk.
 From there, open season became a closed case.

 But if history has taught us anything, it’s that teams have to fight tooth, nail and Vincent Kompany rockets if they want to retain their titles.
 City racked up 98 points in 2018/19 – ending that year with a relentless romp of 13 consecutive wins – just to hold a 97-point Liverpool side at arm’s length.
 Sometimes, it takes something pretty damn special to keep the challengers at bay.